juju/docs/1094-using-maas-with-juju.md

 [MAAS](https://maas.io/) treats physical servers (or KVM guests) as a public cloud treats cloud instances.
 From the [website](https://maas.io/):

-> Self-service, remote installation of Windows, CentOS, ESXi and Ubuntu on real servers turns your data center into a bare-metal cloud.
+> Self-service, remote installation of Windows, CentOS, ESXi and Ubuntu on real servers turns your data centre into a bare-metal cloud.

-[note]
-The Juju 2.x series is compatible with both the 1.x and 2.x series of MAAS.
-[/note]

 <a id="steps-in-brief"></a>
 ## Steps in Brief